chandakrishabh/CovidNotifier/README.md

 # CovidNotifier
- Use worldometer data to get covid updates
+ Use worldometer data to get covid updates sent as push notification to phone